 - Receiving support from like-minded individuals

-- Making or receiving advice on career or personal issues
+- Making or receiving career or personal advice

 2. Commonality of Interest

-When you opt to participate in a social network community, you can pick and choose those individuals whose likes and dislikes are similar to yours and build your network around those commonalities.
-For instance, if you are a chess aficionado or a book lover or have a particular political leaning, you can find and interact with those who share your interest.
-Because you are connecting digitally instead of having to physically attend meetings, you have the luxury of joining many more groups and communities.
-You can meet with your friends anytime you have an Internet connection and whenever you find them online.
+When you opt to participate in a social network community, you can pick and choose individuals whose likes and dislikes are similar to yours and build your network around those commonalities.
+For instance, if you are a chess aficionado, a book lover or have a particular political leaning, you can find and interact with those who share your interest.

 3. Real-Time Information Sharing